Interest on underpaid or overpaid VAT

 You must pay any of the interest you get (as well as the VAT) to your customers if HMRC’s mistake means they paid too much VAT.

 Contact the person at HMRC who dealt with your claim if you need to find out how the interest was calculated.
 This can help you work out how much you need to repay each customer.
-You must give the money back to HMRC within 14 days if you can’t get in touch with a customer to repay them.
+You must give the money back to HMRC within 14 days if you cannot get in touch with a customer to repay them.

 HMRC only charge or pay simple interest (interest on the original amount, not interest on interest).